dabibbit/gatewayd-banking-app/README.md

 4. Visit the [gatewayd basic admin webapp](http://gatewayd.org/tools/basic).

-5. Enter your gatewayd host url, username (*admin@example.com* by default*), and API key.
+5. Enter your gatewayd host url, username (*admin@example.com* by default*), and API key to log in.

+_* If admin@example.com does not work as the username, check_ **/config/config.json** _or_ **/config/environment.js** _in gatewayd and append admin@ with the value of the DOMAIN property._

+## How To Use:

-6. Navigate the links to filter between the Transactions and Accounts sections as well as the transaction/account types and statuses.
+1. Navigate the links to filter between the Transactions and Accounts sections as well as the transaction/account types and statuses.

-7. Click on a transaction/account to see its details.
+2. Click on a transaction/account to see its details.

-8. Click the 'Execute/Confirm Debit' button on any unprocessed transaction (a Sender Debit with *invoice* status or a Receiver Credit with *queued* status) to open a form that allows you to confirm the details and clear or fail the transaction.
+5. Click the 'Execute/Confirm Debit' button on any unprocessed transaction (a Sender Debit with *invoice* status or a Receiver Credit with *queued* status) to open a form that allows you to confirm the details and clear or fail the transaction.

-9. Click the 'Create' link in the Accounts section to open a form for creating accounts. **Please create one 'gateway' account and at least one 'customer' account.**
+6. Click the 'Create' link in the Accounts section to open a form for creating accounts. **Please create one 'gateway' account and at least one 'customer' account.**

 - Type: *type* column in external_accounts table with values: **acct** for customers (the bank's customers), **gateway** for gateway account (your gateway's designated parking account)
 - Name: *name* column in external_accounts table